-Please refer to the "Registration Status" section (page 31) for details on notices of leave of absence, study abroad, withdrawal, and other changes to your registration status.
+Please refer to the "Registration Status" section (page 39) for details on notices of leave of absence, study abroad, withdrawal, and other changes to your registration status.

-- (2) Notices of a change of address, telephone number, name, guardian, and payer of tuition fees - (i) If there is a change to your address or your guardian's address (including cases in which a change has been made to the way your or your guardian's address is written as the result of a municipality merger or other such change), please report it immediately. - \ You can report a change to your address or telephone number (including mobile phone number) via MyWaseda.
-However, when your address changes, you must also complete the necessary procedure at the Administrative Office, Faculty of Letters, Arts and Sciences, as the sticker on the back side of your Student ID will need to be updated. - (ii) If your or your guardian's name changes, you must submit the notice of change, attached with an extract copy of the family register. - \ If the name of the person who pays your tuition fees changes, it may be necessary to follow a separate procedure at a financial institution. - (iii) If you need to change your guardian due to his/her death or for another reason, you must submit a notice to register your new guardian. - (iv) If you change the person who pays your tuition fees, please submit a notice to report the change. - (3) Notice of absence
+(2) Notices of a change of address, telephone number, name, guardian, and payer of tuition fees

+(i)If there is a change to your address or your guardian's address (including cases in which a change has been made to the way your or your guardian's address is written as the result of a municipality merger or other such change), please report it immediately.
+You can report a change to your address or telephone number (including mobile phone number) via MyWaseda.
+However, when your address changes, you must also complete the necessary procedure at the Administrative Office, Faculty of Letters, Arts and Sciences, as the sticker on the back side of your Student ID will need to be updated.

+(ii)If your or your guardian's name changes, you must submit the notice of change, attached with an extract copy of the family register.

+If the name of the person who pays your tuition fees changes, it may be necessary to follow a separate procedure at a financial institution.

+(iii)If you need to change your guardian due to his/her death or for another reason, you must submit a notice to register your new guardian.

+(iv)If you change the person who pays your tuition fees, please submit a notice to report the change.

+(3) Notice of absence

 If you are going to be absent from a class, please directly inform the faculty member in charge of the class.
-However, when you need to submit a medical certificate or other official evidence for absences from classes of more than one month due to illness or any other reasons, please submit a Notice of Long-term Absence.
-In each case, it is up to the respective faculty member to make decisions about attendance.
+It is up to the respective faculty member to make decisions about attendance.

 (4) Notice of the transfer account for tuition fees